ThomasFysekis/Back-end/README.md

-# Virstual Learning Enviroment
+# Virtual Learning Environment

 ### This is a small project from my univeristy,it's a website where there are tutors and students,

-* ## Tutors can upload homeworks,documents and whatever a virtual learning enviroment neeed.
+* ## Tutors can upload homeworks,documents and whatever a virtual learning environment neeed.

 * ## The assignment was focused on the back-end,so i made the front-end very poorly in a day.